General Fusion: History

 From its inception until 2016, the firm built more than a dozen plasma injectors.
 These include large two-stage injectors with formation and magnetic acceleration sections (dubbed "PI" experiments), and three generations of smaller, single-stage formation-only injectors (MRT, PROSPECTOR and SPECTOR).
 The firm published research demonstrating SPECTOR lifespans of up to 2 milliseconds and temperatures in excess of 400 eV.

 As of 2016, the firm had developed the power plant's subsystems, including plasma injectors and compression driver technology.
 Patents were awarded in 2006 for a fusion energy reactor design, and enabling technologies such as plasma accelerators (2015), methods for creating liquid metal vortexes (2016) and lithium evaporators (2016).

 In 2016 the GF design used compact toroid plasmas formed by a coaxial Marshal gun (a type of plasma railgun), with magnetic fields supported by internal plasma currents and eddy currents in the flux conserver wall.
 In 2016, the firm reported plasma lifetimes up to 2 milliseconds and electron temperatures in excess of 400 eV (4,800,000 °C).

-Around 2017 the company performed a series of experiments referred to as PCS (Plasma Compression Small).
-These implosion experiments used a chemical driver (a euphemism for an explosive) to compress an aluminum liner onto a compact toroid plasma.
-This is a very similar process to that used in implosion type nuclear weapons such as The Gadget.
+Around 2017 the company performed a series of experiments named Plasma Compression Small (PCS).
+These implosion experiments used a chemical driver to compress an aluminum liner onto a compact toroid plasma.
 Because the implosions involved chemical explosives, the tests took place outdoors in remote locations.
 The tests were destructive and could only be executed every few months.
 These tests were carried out to advance the understanding of plasma compression with the goal of advancing toward a nuclear-reactor scale demonstration.